Investigating and tracking problems

 - Mary opens the problem investigation and selects the Related Items tab at the bottom of the form.

-- Mary clicks Create and selects Related Change Request.
+- Mary clicks the Create button and selects Related Change Request.

 - Mary follows the procedures in Creating and managing change requests to complete the change request.